Bowie Railroad Museum

 The buildings at the site are a single-story freight depot and ticket office (1930), a two-story tower (1913), and a passenger shed (c.
 1910).
 The buildings have been moved back from the tracks, the tower was not moved to the site until 1934.
 These buildings represent the station's history during its period of most frequent activity.

-In 1872, the Baltimore and Potomac Railroad opened Bowie's first train station.
-The company later became the Pennsylvania Railroad.
-Real estate developer Ben Plumb started to plan a town, Huntington City, around the station.
-The city was renamed Bowie in 1880 after Governor Ogden Bowie.
-Amtrak took over passenger service in 1971.
+Amtrak took over passenger service at the station in 1971.
 Passenger service ceased operations in 1989 when a new station was built at Bowie State University.
 The city and the Huntington Heritage Society then restored the buildings.
+The station's Bowie Tower now serves as the National Railroad Historical Society’s Martin O’Rourke Railroad Research Library.

 City of Bowie, Maryland.
 Bowie Railroad Museum, Recreation and Parks: Museums.
 Accessed May 14, 2020. http://www.cityofbowie.org/index.aspx?NID=293

 Hein, Sally Cannon.
 Bowie Railroad Buildings, National Register of Historic Places Registration Form.
 March 14th 1997.
 Accessed May 31st 2020. https://mht.maryland.gov/secure/medusa/PDF/NR_PDFs/NR-1211.pdf.

 National Railway Historical Society.
 The Martin F. O'Rourke Memorial Railroad Library at Bowie Tower.
 Accessed May 14, 2020. http://www.railroadlibrary.org